shannadige/Director-Delta/README.md

 Director Delta can provide feedback on your designs, giving its honest and brutal critique before providing recommendations for improvement.
 Director Delta also serves as a challenge generator, providing you with a business context and problem that can be solved through the use of digital design.

-Watch the video below, or get a full read on my website: https://www.shannadige.com
+Watch the video below, or get a full read on my website: <a href="https://www.shannadige.com/rabbithole/director-delta">shannadige.com</a>

 [![image of person and cat on a laptop, looking shocked at an AI demanding to make the logo bigger](https://assets-global.website-files.com/5f41aabba3e6792b793258e8/65da55f60e3d6b113753d4cf_dirdelta-youtube.png)](https://www.youtube.com/watch?v=L0DxuSzwEnE)